 Reading is far easier than speaking because you can do it on your own, practically everywhere.
 Never stop reading honey, it is the language learning secret weapon to my mind.

-Me too!When my German starts to slide down that slippery slope of grammatical calamity, I start reading more German on a daily basis – it’s my personal rescue strategy and it has never lost” username=”@CocoInternomad”]
+Me too![bctt tweet=”When my German starts to slide down that slippery slope of grammatical calamity, I start reading more German on a daily basis – it’s my personal rescue strategy and it has never lost” username=”@CocoInternomad”]

 There are lots of other things that you can do that don’t cost a cent and I have decided to share some of those with you on a live video in my Facebook Page Professional English for Women.
 I’ll be there every Tuesday at 7am .
 So make sure that you have earplugs or a headset handy, go on rifle through your handbag just before 7 and make sure they’re close to hand.

 After the short video, I will be in the Professional English for Women group until 9am to answer any questions.
 Just type them in after the welcome live video and I’ll get back to you ASAP (As soon as possible).

 Well that is entirely up to you and you can shape the session but the questions I hear a lot from my clients are…